AndrewAnnex/SpiceyPy/docs/event_finding.rst

 occultation searches.

 For each of the two shape model cases, store the set of time intervals when the spacecraft is visible in a SpiceyPy window.
-We’ll call this the
+We'll call this the "result window."
-\``result window.’’

 Display each of the intervals in each result window as a pair of start and stop times.
 Express each time as a TDB calendar date using the same